 This course builds on topics covered in previous courses in order to examine the rational numbers, commonly referred to as fractions, as a natural extension of the integers.
 The course uses detailed narrations and interactive number lines and coordinate planes to cover the absolute value function, the properties of operations on rational numbers, how they are ordered, and that they are densely packed, not evenly spaced as the integers are.
 Students learn how to solve equations of rational numbers through the foundational concept of mappings instead of with rote algebraic manipulation.
 Using interactive proof-builders, students also advance to the next step in learning how to construct well-reasoned and logical arguments.

 - Decimals and an Application of the Rational Numbers Learn more »

-This course builds upon knowledge of the rational numbers to introduce decimal numbers and their properties, arithmetic operations on decimals, and position notation for decimals.
+This course builds upon knowledge of the rational numbers to introduce decimal numbers and their properties, arithmetic operations on decimals, and positional notation for decimals.
 Students learn to compute various decimal approximations of rational numbers and to evaluate errors in approximation.
 The course revisits percentages in relation to decimals and arithmetic operations on percentages.
-Armed with a deeper understanding of decimals, decimal approximations, and percentages in the study of rates (that is, ratios of measured quantities), the slopes of straight lines, a case study of a fictional world in which mathematics is necessary to analyze a social and political issue, and an extended introduction to elementary descriptive statistics.
+Students then apply what they have learned about decimals, decimal approximations, and percentages in the study of rates (that is, ratios of measured quantities), the slopes of straight lines, a case study of a fictional world in which mathematics is necessary to analyze a social and political issue, and an extended introduction to elementary descriptive statistics.